Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas and its opponents have gone over the current 61-point total in three of six games this season.
+- Texas and its opponents have gone over the current 59.5-point total in three of six games (50%) this season.

-- The average total in Longhorns games this season is 60, one point fewer than Saturday's total of 61 .
+- The Longhorns and their opponents have scored an average of 60.0 points per game in 2021, 0.5 more than Saturday's total.

-- In 2021, games involving the Cowboys have averaged a total of 50.8 points, 10.2 fewer than this game's set over/under.
+- The 50.8 PPG average total in Cowboys games this season is 8.7 points fewer than this game's over/under.

 Texas Stats and Trends

-- Texas has played six games, with four wins against the spread.
+- In Texas' six games this season, it has four wins against the spread.

-- The Longhorns are 3-1 ATS when favored by 5.5 points or more this season.
+- So far this season, the Longhorns have been installed as favorites by a 5.5-point margin or more four times and are 3-1 ATS in those games.

-- Texas' games this year have hit the over on four of six set point totals (66.7%).
+- Texas has eclipsed the over/under in 66.7% of its opportunities this year (four times in six games with a set point total).

-- When Texas scores more than 18.6 points, it is 4-2 against the spread and 4-2 overall.
+- Texas is 4-2 against the spread and 4-2 overall this season when the team records more than 18.6 points.

 - Find the latest spread and moneyline odds for Texas at SISportsbook.